tc39/test262/CONTRIBUTING.md

 Test262Error(message) | constructor for an error object that indicates a test failure
 $ERROR(message) | helper function: construct a Test262Error object and throw it
-$DONE(arg) | helper function for asynchronous tests; see Writing Asynchronous Tests, below NotEarlyError | preconstructed error object used for testing syntax and other early errors; see Syntax Error & Eearly Error, below
+$DONE(arg) | helper function for asynchronous tests; see Writing Asynchronous Tests, below NotEarlyError | preconstructed error object used for testing syntax and other early errors; see Syntax Error & Early Error, below

 ```
 /// error class